 Courses are referred to as 'Master specific project DfI'.
+For these courses, Article 17.5 of the TER is applicable.

 Article 3bb - Specialisation in DfI: Medisign

 The following conditions apply to the specialisation Medisign in DfI:

 1. The student shall organise the following courses in a way specific to this specialisation: